sphinx-contrib/confluencebuilder/doc/tips.rst

 A user must be cautious when mixing a space with manually prepared content and published content from this extension.
 Consider the following use case.

-A space MyAwesomeSpace already exists with the following content:
+A space ``MYAWESOMESPACE`` already exists with the following content:

 * MyHome
 * About